-- preserve particular ways of behaving (through campaigns to "save the family", for example) and education
+- preserve particular ways of behaving (through campaigns to "save the family", for example) and - promote changes in behaviour (such as campaigns against racism).

-In this respect the media employs a range of praise, flattering pictures and uncritical features, whereas negative sanctions involve things like being pictured in an unflattering pose, critical articles or behaviour being held up to public ridicule.
+In this respect the media employs a range of positive sanctions that involve the use of praise, flattering pictures and uncritical features, whereas negative sanctions involve things like being pictured in an unflattering pose, critical articles or behaviour being held up to public ridicule.